1.4 Million Toyotas, Hondas And BMWs Recalled After Airbags Explode, Shooting Shrapnel Everywhere

 The car brands being recalled include BMW, Toyota, Honda, Mitsubishi Motors and Volkswagen‘s Audi division.

-Produced by Takata Corporation, the vehicles were recalled on Wednesday because of defective airbags, according to the U.S. Department of Transportation’s National Highway Traffic Safety Administration.
+Produced by Takata Corporation, the vehicles were recalled on Wednesday because of defective airbags, according to the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA).

-The agency estimates that around 41.6 million vehicles have previously had to be recalled due to problematic Takata airbags.
+The agency estimates that around 41.6 million vehicles around the world have previously had to be recalled due to problematic Takata airbags.

 What makes this time different from previous recalls is that it only affects cars that have non-azide driver airbag inflators.
 The issue means that these types of airbags will either fail to inflate or explode when they are triggered, causing a risk of injury or death to drivers and passengers.